SebastianStehle/mjml-net/README.md

 | ™      | registered trademark               | `&trade;`   | `&#8482`      |

 ### Non-encoded URL
 We are aware of an issue with non-encoded URL's being recognized as character entities leading to an exception.
 This is because we use XmlReader as the main driver for parsing the MJML document.
-This solution is to URL encode all of the URLs in the template.
+This solution is to URL encode all of the URLs in the template or turn on the lax mode with `options.Lax = true`.

+### Html tag that is not XML.
+Some HTML tags are not valid HTML.
+Especially line break (`<br>`).
+Convert these tags to XHTML (`<br></br>` or `<br />`) or turn on the lax mode with `options.Lax = true`.

 ## Contribution